Erlotinib (By mouth)

 - It is not safe to take this medicine during pregnancy.
 It could harm an unborn baby.
 Tell your doctor right away if you become pregnant.
 You should continue to use birth control for at least 14 days after you have stopped taking this medicine.

-- Make sure your doctor knows if you are breastfeeding or if you have kidney disease, liver disease, bleeding problems, eye or vision problems, stomach problems (such as ulcers or diverticulosis), or a history of lung disease or breathing problems, heart attack, or stroke.
+- Tell your doctor if you are breastfeeding, or if you have kidney disease, liver disease, bleeding problems, eye or vision problems, stomach problems (such as ulcers or diverticulosis), or a history of other lung disease, heart attack, or stroke.